KHwong12/OZP_buffer_stat/README.md

 - You would like to do a quick exploratory analysis about the land use composition of a specific project site
 - You want to check the percentage of land zoned as residential within certain distance (say, 400 m) away from a building
-- You want to check the gazette date of a zone
+- You want to check the gazette date of a specific piece of zoning
 - ... and more

 ## Feature Highlights